basicsofthebible/basicsofthebible.org/_projects/structureofrevelation.md

 sitemap: false
 ---

-The graphic facilitates interpretation of this complex book.
-Includes a tabulation of cross-references with other scripture (from Open Bible), and the chiastic organization (from [Bibilcal Blueprints](https://revelation.biblicalblueprints.com/home)).
+The graphic facilitates interpretation of this stunningly complex book.
+Includes a tabulation of cross-references with other scripture (from [Open Bible](https://www.openbible.info/labs/cross-references/)), and the chiastic organization (from [Bibilcal Blueprints](https://revelation.biblicalblueprints.com/home)).
 Formatted for large, tabloid-size paper (11x17 in).

 # Download
 [PDF](../assets/pdfs/Revelation.pdf){:.heading.flip-title} <span class="icon-file-pdf"></span> Legal print size (0.4 MB)